copsTvFan/cops-episode-guide/guide.md

   most versatile neighborhood in the city as far as crime and people go.
 He does most of the driving and his partner Officer Ryan Thomas likes to look a lot, sees a lot and is the chase man.
 He's a lot quicker and can bail out fast.
-Ryan says he knows R.D. well and they can tell what each other will do in a situation.
+Ryan says he knows R.D. pretty well and they can tell what each other will do in a situation.
 A man is waving a sign and is surrounded by police.
   He has a shotgun and is parked in a blue pickup with a white cap on the grass of a church.
 The lt. can't read his sign and tells him so.
 The man drives around on the lawn and steps out with a shotgun taped around his neck.
 Major John Woodward says the man wants to talk to Art Bell on the radio, but he isn't on right now.
 He tapes the word “help” on his door and runs over a sprinkler so he can drink the water.
 Sgt.
 Lance Alforn might go in with a taser.
 The man wants a bullhorn, but they make him yell to wear himself out.
   Then he tapes the word “coup” on the windshield.
 They toss in a flash grenade, taser him and break out the passenger window to pull him out.
 The ambulance will treat him and then take him to jail.
 The guy was paranoid and kept ranting about a right wing conspiracy.
 - Fulton County GA (8:58 PM 911 Hang Up Call) North Precinct -- Officer Debbie Banker has been there 3 years, has her own beat for 2 years, works alone, but her partner is female that covers the area.
 The call is at an apartment